Hemanth-072/Health-Care-Interoperability-project/README.md

 ---

-## 🔄 Sprint 4: XSLT‑Driven Interoperability
+## 🔄 Project Sprint 4: XSLT‑Driven Interoperability

 **Goal:** Transform the CDA into the payloads each system needs.